radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec endpoint:
 : A RADIUS-over-(D)TLS client or server

+RadSec peer:
+: A RadSec endpoint connected to the RadSec endpoint that is the primary subject of discussion.

 Whenever "(D)TLS", "RADIUS/(D)TLS" or "RadSec" is mentioned, the specification applies for both RADIUS/TLS and RADIUS/DTLS.
 Where "TLS" or "RADIUS/TLS" is mentioned, the specification applies only for RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned, it only applies to RADIUS/DTLS.